kesla/design-challenges/project-1/thoughts.md

 * It's harder than it should be to just center something.

 * figuring out a grid is _really_ challenging, but it's also incredibly fun.
 Wow.

+* colors are not what they seem - especially not gray.
+It really depends on how they're used and how much of them that are used.